BayesFlare/bayesflare/docs/source/scripts.rst

 The BayesFlare package is supplied with a number of pre-made scripts that can be used as examples of how to perform an analysis.
-Currently these scripts use the analysis parameters used for the search performed in `Pitkin, Williams, Fletcher & Grant <http://arxiv.org/abs/14XX.XXX>`_.
+Currently these scripts use the analysis parameters used for the search performed in `Pitkin, Williams, Fletcher & Grant, arXiv:1406.1712 <http://arxiv.org/abs/1406.1712>`_.
 The scripts in general provide good examples of using the :class:`.OddsRatioDetector` class.

 .. _plot-light-curve-label: